GRV96/decision-matrix-py/README.md

 the actions whose coordinates are true are invoked.
 After DecisionMatrix is instantiated, the actions can be set all together with method set_all_actions or individually with method set_action.
-The former takes a dictionary associating coordinates to an action and erases all previously set actions.
-The latter takes an action and its coordinates.
+The former takes a dictionary associating coordinates to actions; the latter takes an action and its coordinates.

 BinaryDecisionMatrix is a subclass of DecisionMatrix.
 It is designed for situations whose parameters are boolean.
 Instead of axes, its constructor takes individual